alexanderuk82/aix-app/README.md

 - **Audio Upload**: Audio files are transcribed using Assembly AI, and the transcribed text is processed by OpenAI to generate interview responses.
 - **Text Upload**: Submit text-based interviews directly, and OpenAI will generate responses based on the provided text.

-## Visualization

-Here are some visual examples of how the AIX platform works:

-- **GIFs and images**: Include visuals showcasing the key functionalities, such as the interview submission process and how responses are generated.

 ## Technologies Used